 - The role of social media in the employment market

 These days, savvy shoppers will increasingly wonder what the level of service your company can provide and theyll start to look for that in how the brand is being portrayed and interacted with on social media.
 You have the opportunity to be proactive in your social media usage, but also to very quickly steer back on track any potential “issues”.

-While you think you may understand who?s interested in your product or service, how those people use it, what they like about it, and what they hate social media gives you that insight in more accurate clarity.
+While you think you may understand whos interested in your product or service, how those people use it, what they like about it, and what they hate social media gives you that insight in more accurate clarity.

 Engaging on social media in circles relevant to your geography or industry will mean you are more likely to come to the attention of media types who may then require your time and comment.

 We all know we should be saying more online in terms of blog posts and the like, but whats the point in writing content which doesnt then get read and distributed.
-Social media allows you to broadcast more of what you’re doing when you’re doing it ? so it?s always promoting your brand.
+Social media allows you to broadcast more of what you’re doing when you’re doing it so it’s always promoting your brand.

 Without question, good interaction on social media has great potential to drive traffic to your website, and thus do you all sorts of favours in respect of SEO.
 If you’re conversational on social media and linking to your site, Google will end up favouring you and your rankings should naturally improve in turn.
-Deborah Watson is an award-winning PR and marketing consultant who founded the communications agency?Lexia Media.?